fent/node-torrent/README.md

 ### makeWrite(output, annlounce, dir, [files], [options], [callback(err, torrent)])

 A shortcut that pumps the returned readable stream from `make` into a writable stream that points to the file `output`.
-Returns readable stream.
+Returns the writable stream.

 ## Torrent